 OverflowException is thrown if the result can not be represented in the result type.

-The following Emit method overload can use the conv.ovf.i1.un opcode:
+The following Emit constructor overload can use the conv.ovf.i1.un opcode:

 Platforms: Windows 98, Windows NT 4.0, Windows Millennium Edition, Windows 2000, Windows XP Home Edition, Windows XP Professional, Windows Server 2003 family